 While many people think that signing up to be an organ donor includes donating their brain, the purpose and the process of brain donation are different.
 Rather than helping to keep others alive, such as with kidney donation, brain donation helps advance scientific research.
 One donated brain can make a huge impact, potentially providing information for hundreds of studies.
 But many brains are needed from diverse populations and ages to help researchers investigate the causes of disease and to develop more effective therapies that can then be applied broadly.

 Researchers learn the most from the brains of people who have participated in studies while they’re still alive.
 This allows researchers to track changes in memory, thinking, language, and behavior over time and to gather information on environmental and biological factors.
 The more researchers know about a brain donor, the more they can learn about the relationships among cognitive test results, biomarkers such as blood tests and brain scans, and the changes detected in the donor brain tissue.
-All of this information helps them gain a better understanding of disease causes, progression, and treatment options.
+All this information helps them gain a better understanding of disease causes, progression, and treatment options.
 Ultimately, this knowledge will help researchers better target and test treatments in clinical trials.

 Anyone over age 18 may choose to donate their brain after death.
 A legal guardian must provide consent for those younger than 18.
 This includes people who have a brain disorder and those with healthy brains.
 In fact, both are needed for this important research.
-Donations from people without symptoms of brain disease provide all-important insights into what’s considered normal aging of the brain and certain brain mechanisms that may protect against disease.
+Donations from people without symptoms of brain disease provide all-important insights into what’s considered normal aging of the brain as well as certain brain mechanisms that may protect against disease.
 Put simply, healthy brains provide researchers with critical models for comparison in understanding what’s gone wrong in cases of disease.

 Researchers also need brains from a diverse group of people representing, for example, different races and ethnicities, genders, geographic locations, and sexual orientations.